Sweden: Administrative divisions

-Some Swedish political figures have become known worldwide, among these are: Raoul Wallenberg, Folke Bernadotte, the former Secretary-General of the United Nations Dag Hammarskjöld, the former Prime Minister Olof Palme, the former Prime Minister and later Foreign minister Carl Bildt, the former President of the General Assembly of the United Nations Jan Eliasson, and the former International Atomic Energy Agency Iraq inspector Hans Blix.

 Judicial system

 The courts are divided into two parallel and separate systems: The general courts (allmänna domstolar) for criminal and civil cases, and general administrative courts (allmänna förvaltningsdomstolar) for cases relating to disputes between private persons and the authorities.
 Each of these systems has three tiers, where the top tier court of the respective system typically only will hear cases that may become precedent.
-There are also a number of special courts, which will hear a narrower set of cases, as set down by legislation.
-While independent in their rulings, some of these courts are operated as divisions within courts of the general or general administrative courts.
+There are also several special courts, each of which hears a narrower range of cases as defined by legislation.
+Although these courts rule independently, some operate as specialised divisions within the general or general administrative courts.

 The Supreme Court of Sweden (Högsta domstolen) is the third and final instance in all civil and criminal cases in Sweden.
-Before a case can be decided by the Supreme Court, leave to appeal must be obtained, and with few exceptions, leave to appeal can be granted only when the case is of interest as a precedent.
 The Supreme Court consists of 16 Justices (justitieråd), appointed by the Government, but the court as an institution is independent of the Riksdag, and the Government is not able to interfere with the decisions of the court.

 According to a victimisation survey of 1,201 residents in 2005, Sweden has above-average crime rates compared to other EU countries.
 Sweden has high or above-average levels of assaults, sexual assaults, hate crimes, and consumer fraud.
 Sweden has low levels of burglary, car theft and drug problems.
 Bribe seeking is rare.

-A mid-November 2013 news report announced that four prisons in Sweden were closed during the year due to a significant drop in the number of inmates.
-The decrease in the number of Swedish prisoners was considered "out-of-the-ordinary" by the head of Sweden's prison and probation services, with prison numbers in Sweden falling by around 1% a year since 2004.
-Prisons were closed in the towns of Åby, Håja, Båtshagen, and Kristianstad.
+A mid-November 2013 news report announced that four prisons in Sweden were closed during the year due to a significant drop in the number of inmates, with prison numbers in Sweden falling by around 1% a year since 2004.